Natural resource use in smallholder farming communities in Papua New Guinea

 Outline of research:

-“Our land is our life”, says Ben Marua (pseudonym), clan leader in Ohu village in Papua New Guinea.
-Ben, like 250 million farmers in tropical countries, relies on his garden for his daily food and income.
+“Our land is our life”, says Hogoli (pseudonym), clan leader in Ohu village in Papua New Guinea.
+Hogoli, like 250 million farmers in tropical countries, relies on his garden for his daily food and income.
 These farmers produce a large part of the food for the developing world, the place where most undernourished people live.
 They also contribute to the global food supply chain.
 Nowadays the population in many tropical countries is growing rapidly.
 To feed the additional mouths, small farmers should produce more food.
 However, there is limited land available to expand farms.
 And many farmers are seeing their yields declining rather than increasing due to climate change.
 So the question is how can these small farmers best adapt their farming practices so they can produce enough food to feed the growing population, but in a way that is sustainable?
-I have been working with farmers like Ben to figure out exactly this.
+I have been working with farmers like Hogoli to figure out exactly this.

-The overall aim of this study is to contribute to our understanding of how swiddeners can best manage their resources to produce the food required, while at the same time safeguarding the environment, especially in the context of social-ecological changes, taking swidden cultivation in Papua New Guinea as a case study.
+The overall aim of this study is to contribute to our understanding of how swidden farmers can best manage their resources to produce the food required, while at the same time safeguarding the environment, especially in the context of social-ecological changes, taking swidden cultivation in Papua New Guinea as a case study.
 The research aim is addressed through the following objectives:

 - Quantify pest-related ecosystem services and disservices impacting smallholder agriculture along an elevational gradient in Papua New Guinea.